 How can I help my employees prevent and recover from musculoskeletal disorders?

-There are several things you, as an employer, can do to address workforce health.
+There are several things you, as an employer, can do to address health.
 First, you should ensure you’re providing employee health solutions that include tools and equipment that facilitate better body mechanics.
 Second, make sure that your employees are properly trained to engage in safe practices at work.
 Then you’ll want to ensure they have adequate breaks to rest.
 It’s also a good idea to rotate tasks so the same muscle groups aren’t engaged over extended periods of time.